Learn Python with Talk Python's 270 hours of courses

 53:28 I mean, it's kind of the whole topic of this show.

-54:01 I heard of DuckDB, but I didn't realize the Pandas kind of direct integration also has direct Parquet query, interesting.
+54:00 I heard a DuckDB, but I didn't realize the Pandas kind of direct integration.

 54:08 Okay.

-54:08 That makes it quite easy to also play around with, with SQL queries.
+54:08 That makes it quite easy to also play around with SQL queries.

 54:20 Yeah.

-54:20 I think it's a package that, well, not everyone, but it's a really a word checking out because it can make your life easier.
+54:20 I think it's a package that, well, not everyone, but it's really worth checking out because it can make your life easier.

 54:28 I think it's just a Swiss army knife for data engineering.